Undone – The Sweater Song: Certifications

+Release history

 Cover versions

 The Offspring covered it in 1994 and 1995.
 NewFangled Contraption covered it at every show in 2002 and 2003.
 The Fray, who toured with Weezer in 2005, played a cover version of this song live during 2007 touring.
 Bloodhound Gang covered it with a mix of Wu-Tang Clan's "Ain't Nuttin To F Wit".
 Punk rock band Titus Andronicus have covered the song multiple times on various tours; the band included one of these live covers on their mixtape, Titus Andronicus LLC Mixtape Vol 1.
 Mac DeMarco performed a version of the song in April 2013 for The A.V.
 Club's A.V.
 Undercover series.
 In May 2013, UK Based Label Tiny Lights Recordings released a cover of the song recorded by a number of its artists to commemorate its second birthday.
 In 2014, Mac DeMarco performed a cover of the song for Onion's A.V.
 Undercover.
 The song was also covered by dream pop band Beach House live in 2015.